BEST ever vegan stuffed chocolate chip cookies with a hot fudge centre. These cookies are soft, chewy and crispy on the edges.

 - Baking soda, vanilla and salt, the usual :).

-These cookies are made the typical way.
-Mix together the 'wet' ingredients (sugar, melted butter and milk) as this allows the sugar to dissolve.
+These vegan chocolate chip cookies are SO EASY to make!
+Mix together the 'wet' ingredients (sugar, melted butter and milk) which will allow the sugar to dissolve.

-Your cookie dough should be fudgy, moist, buttery and soft enough for you to scoop it with an ice cream scoop.
+Your vegan chocolate chip cookie dough should be fudgy, moist, buttery and soft.
+It should feel 'easy' to scoop balls of dough using an ice cream scoop!

 Making the hot fudge cookie filling